mharrisb1/openai-responses-python/docs/user_guide/streaming.md

     assert received_chunks == 3
 ```

-1. Your stream class must inherit from either `EventStream` or `AsyncEventStream`
+1. Your stream class must inherit from either `EventStream` or `AsyncEventStream` and you must provide the event type
 2. Override the `generate` method
 3. Yield an event.
-You can include an `event.event` name.
+This event type must match the type provided.
 4. Construct the stream object
 5. Pass the stream as `content` on the response object